 What book or film has influenced you the most?

 Disney's "Up".
 Lockdown made me check in on those who could be lonely and true friendship is priceless.

-What qualities are most valuable in a leader?
 Empathy, humility, kindness.

 I have many and for a whole host of different reasons.
 I'm a big fan of the work Shereen Daniels is pioneering in tackling racism.